venice1200/MiSTer_tty2oled/README.md

 **Other:** MEMTEST, MENU (shows the MiSTer Logo fading in with an particle effect), QWERTZ (does nothing, it's **first transmission**).

 **Arduino** (SD Version)
+The SD Version supports the **live** download of the Pictures from SD Card.
+No need to keep the Pictures in Code.
 You need an Arduino compatible Hardware plus/with an SD Slot/Breakout.
-I use an ESP32 TTGO-T8 v1.7 with an integrated SD Slot and 16MB Flash.
+I use an ESP32 TTGO-T8 v1.7 with an integrated SD Slot.
 The SD Card must be formatted with FAT or FAT32.
 If the SD Card was found an **DOT** is shown in the left lower edge on the start Screen of the Display.
 The Arduino Sketch searches for the XBM converted in the root folder of the SD Card.